 WorldFirst have a competitor service similar to the TransferWise Borderless Account called the WorldFirst World Account.
 There is no concrete information about transferring from PayPal to the World Account yet as it is only available in UK, Europe and Australia.

 WorldFirst gives you the real exchange rate when transferring with a transparent fee structure on top.
-If you transfer less that £500k / AUD$750k a year, then your fee is a super low 0.5% on top of the real exchange rate.
+If you transfer more that £500k / AUD$750k a year, then your fee is a super low 0.35% on top of the real exchange rate.
+And lower still if you transfer over £5 million currency equivalent.

 The community would love to hear about it if this is possible.
 Fancy becoming a tester?